Analysis | 4 takeaways from Trump’s nomination of Amy Coney Barrett to the Supreme Court

 Republicans already have a political fight on their hands to push through her confirmation this close to an election.
 The last thing they want is a nominee who will run into controversy of a personal nature, like the one over sexual assault allegations against Justice Brett M. Kavanaugh.

-That drove Coney Barrett’s pick.
+That drove Barrett’s pick.
 She is Trump’s first female nomination for the court.
 She is a mom of seven children, two of whom are adopted from Haiti and one of whom has Down syndrome.

 Trump dedicated significant time to her family in his remarks: “If confirmed, Justice Barrett will make history as the first mother of school-aged children ever to serve on the U.S. Supreme Court,” he said to applause.

-So did Coney Barrett: “While I am a judge, I’m better known back home as a room parent, carpool driver and birthday party planner.”
+So did Barrett: “While I am a judge, I’m better known back home as a room parent, carpool driver and birthday party planner.”

-As Trump handed over the mic to Coney Barrett, he ad-libbed to uneasy laughter: “This should be a straightforward and prompt confirmation.
+As Trump handed over the mic to Barrett, he ad-libbed to uneasy laughter: “This should be a straightforward and prompt confirmation.
 Good luck.
 It’s going to be very easy.
 It should be very quick.
-I’m sure it will be extremely non-controversial.
+I’m sure it will be extremely noncontroversial.
 Well, we said that last time.”

 2. It’s not immediately clear what her nomination means for abortion rights

-Coney Barrett personally opposes abortion and has talked openly about her Catholic religion with language that has irked some Senate Democrats.
-Judicially, she’s in line with the late conservative Supreme Court justice Antonin Scalia, for whom she clerked, in interpreting the constitution as she thinks the founders originally intended.
+Barrett personally opposes abortion and has talked openly about her Catholic religion with language that has irked some Senate Democrats.
+Judicially, she’s in line with the late conservative Supreme Court justice Antonin Scalia, for whom she clerked, in interpreting the Constitution as she thinks the founders originally intended.

 But her social conservative convictions and the fact her nomination would tilt the court 6-3 conservative-to-liberal don’t automatically mean abortion rights’ days are numbered in America.